evkx/evkx.github.io/content/models/aion/hyper_gt/Hyper_GT_710_Supercharged/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 500 liters.
-With the rear seat down, it is 1100 liters.
-Under the hood, there is frunk with more storage room.
-This frunk is 60 liters (2.1 CU FT).
+The trunk offers a cargo capacity of 500 liters (17.7 CU FT).
+With the rear seat folded down, this expands to 1100 liters (38.8 CU FT).
+Additionally, there is a frunk (front trunk) with a storage capacity of 60 liters (2.1 CU FT).

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.